GOP set to block Jan. 6 panel, stoking Senate filibuster fight

 Both the House version and Collins’ amendment would require the final report to be issued by Dec.
 31, 2021.

 Still, most Republicans have held fast to their opposition.
-North Carolina Sen. Thom Tillis said he was still “unlikely” to support the the bill.
-He said he believes the year-end deadline is unrealistic.
+North Carolina Sen. Thom Tillis said he believes the year-end deadline is unrealistic.

-Republicans have also pointed to a bipartisan Senate report that is expected to be released next month, saying it will be sufficient to fix security problems in the Capitol.
+Republicans have also pointed to a bipartisan Senate report that is expected next month, saying it will be sufficient to fix security problems in the Capitol.

-Four of the rioters died during the insurrection, including a woman who was shot and killed by police as she tried to break into the House chamber with lawmakers still inside.
-Dozens of the officers defending the Capitol were brutally beaten by the rioters.
+Four protesters died during the insurrection, including a woman who was shot and killed by police as she tried to break into the House chamber with lawmakers still inside.
+Dozens of the officers defending the Capitol were injured.
 Hundreds of people have been arrested.

 Associated Press writers Alan Fram and Colleen Long contributed to this report.